-Insurance & Other Clinical Site Requirements

-Health Insurance
+INSURANCE AND OTHER CLINICAL SITE REQUIREMENTS

-Students are required to maintain their own health insurance as it is required by the clinical agencies.
+- Health Insurance Students are required to maintain their own health insurance as it is required by the clinical agencies.
 The cost of injury or illness during the clinical experience is the responsibility of the individual student.
 Verification of health insurance will be required to show proof of coverage with coverage period.
 If the name on the card does not match yours (the student), proof of coverage from the provider is required.

-Vehicle Insurance

-TCC students who drive themselves to clinical, may be required to show proof of automobile insurance.
+- 2. Vehicle Insurance TCC students who drive themselves to clinical, may be required to show proof of automobile insurance.
 The documentation has to include proof of coverage with coverage period.
 If the name on the document does not match yours (the student) proof of coverage from the provider is required.

-Professional License

-(If applicable) Nursing Assistant Certification (NAC) for the 2-year program is required.
-Licensed Practical Nurse (LPN) for the LPN to RN Bridge Program: your certification/license must be unemcumbered.

-CPR
+- 3. HIV/AIDS Training Certificate of Completion showing 7 hours of training.

+- 4. Professional License (if applicable) LPN License (current, unencumbered, Washington State.)

-Only the American Heart Association "Basic Life Support (BLS) for Healthcare Professionals" will be accepted.
+- 5. CPR Only the American Heart Association "Healthcare Provider" or "Basic Life Support (BLS) for Professional Rescuer" will be accepted.
 Online courses are not acceptable.
 Your name must appear on this document.

-Training.
-Modules by CPNW #1:
+- 6. Training.
+Module by CPNW #1 (Uploaded under Training HIPAA)

-- Bloodborne Pathogens and Workplace Safety
+- a.
+Bloodborne Pathogens and Workplace Safety

-- Infectious Medical Waste
+- b.
+Infectious Medical Waste

-- Compliance
+- c.
+Compliance

-- Patient Safety
+- d.
+Patient Safety

-- Emergency Response Procedures
+- e.
+Emergency Response Procedures

-- Standard Precautions
+- f.
+Standard Precautions

-- Patient Rights
+- g.
+Patient Rights

-- MRI Safety
+- h.
+MRI Safety

-- Fall Risk Prevention
+- i.
+Fall Risk Prevention

-- Chemical Hazardous Communications
+- j.
+Chemical Hazardous Communications

-Finger Printing/Drug Screening: Some clinical agencies may require students to submit to other procedures such as finger printing or drug screening, before clinical placement.
+- 7. Finger Printing/Drug Screening: Some clinical agencies may require students to submit to other procedures such as finger printing or drug screening, before clinical placement.
 Any expenses for testing or treatment will be incurred by the student.
 If the results of the drug screening prevents a student from attending their clinical, the policy on substance abuse will be initiated.

-Invasive Procedures
+INVASIVE PROCEDURES